 The recipient of the Excellence in Mentoring Award will be recommended by a faculty committee.
-This award is presented at the Doctoral Hooding ceremony in April, and the award will include a modest honorarium.
+This award is presented at the spring semester Doctoral Hooding ceremony, and the award will include a modest honorarium.

-Nominations will be accepted from faculty, former students and current students and will be due to Megan Tischner on March 8, 2018, by 5 p.m.
+Nominations will be accepted from faculty, former students and current students and will be due to Megan Tischner by 5 p.m. on January 7, 2021.

 Nomination materials should include:

 - Letter of nomination articulating the merits of the nominee's record

 - A listing of all former and current students, including the current positions of former students

 - Letters of support for the nomination from students and colleagues, including at least two letters from former students; letters must be signed and dated

 A distinguished faculty committee will review the application materials using the following criteria:

 - Evidence of sustained and active mentoring of students over time